David Lemieux (archivist)

-Education
+Education and Early Work

 Lemieux is originally from Ottawa, Ontario, Canada, and was educated at Carleton University in Ottawa (BA in history), Concordia University in Montreal (BFA in film studies) and the University of East Anglia in Norwich, UK (MA in film archiving).
+Lemieux graduated from Concordia University in 1997 winning the Cinema Prize, awarded to the most outstanding student graduating in the cinema program.

+Upon completion of his MA at the University if East Anglia, Lemieux worked at the National Archives of Canada (in Ottawa, Ontario, and Gatineau, Quebec) and the Royal British Columbia Museum Archives in Victoria, British Columbia.

 Grateful Dead

 He has been working as the Grateful Dead's audiovisual archivist and CD/DVD producer since September 1999.
 He was put in charge of the Grateful Dead's vault after the August 1999 passing of original Grateful Dead tape archivist Dick Latvala.
-With his producing partner, and long-time Grateful Dead studio engineer, Jeffrey Norman, Lemieux has produced scores of Grateful Dead CD and DVD releases since 2000.
+Lemieux has produced scores of Grateful Dead CD and DVD releases since 2000, including 52 of the Dead's record-setting 66 Billboard Top 40 albums.
 The Dave's Picks series is titled after Lemieux.
 He has also produced several CD releases by Jerry Garcia.

 Lemieux hosts a daily radio show on The Grateful Dead Channel on SiriusXM Satellite Radio (Channel 23)/Dish Network (Channel 6023), Today in Grateful Dead History, in which he selects a segment of music from that day in the Grateful Dead's history and explains its historical context and other information relating to the selection.

-Other

-Lemieux is also the editor of the Association of Moving Image Archivists' quarterly Newsletter.

-He is on the board of directors of the Victoria Film Festival in Victoria, British Columbia, Canada, where he has been on the programming committee since 2003, and for which he writes film notes for the festival's official programme guide.
+He has hosted and produced more than 6,400 shows since its debut in September 2007.

+Personal

+When Lemieux turned 51 in 2021, he began running, which he had never done before in any capacity.
+In his first three years of competitive running from May 2022 to October 2025, Lemieux completed eight marathons (including two World Major Marathons, the New York City Marathon in 2024 and the London Marathon in 2025), 19 half marathons, and several 10K races.
+Lemieux is fluent in French.
+He is vegan.